Martin Eden (2019 film)

 Martin Eden is a 2019 Italian-French historical romance drama film directed by Pietro Marcello.
-The film is based on the novel of the same name by Jack London, in a Naples-set background, and follows an illiterate sailor's journey to establish himself as a writer in post-war Italy.
+The film is loosely based on the novel of the same name by Jack London, in a Naples-set background, and follows an illiterate sailor's journey to establish himself as a writer in post-war Italy.

 The film was selected to compete for the Golden Lion at the 76th Venice International Film Festival, where Luca Marinelli won the Volpi Cup for Best Actor.

 Plot

 After saving Arturo, a young scion of the industrial middle class, from a beating, the sailor Martin Eden is invited to the boy’s family home.
 Here he meets Elena, Arturo’s beautiful sister, and falls in love with her at first sight.
 The cultured and refined young woman becomes not only the object of Martin’s affections but also a symbol of the social status he aspires to achieve.
 At the cost of enormous efforts and overcoming the obstacles represented by his humble origin, Martin pursues the dream of becoming a writer and—under the influence of the elderly intellectual Russ Brissenden—becomes involved in socialist circles, bringing him into conflict with Elena and her bourgeois world.